arianwu/allegro_hand/README.md

 ## Summary <a name="summary"></a>
 This repository was based on the packages found in [NYU-robot-learning](https://github.com/NYU-robot-learning)'s [Allegro-Hand-Controller-DIME](https://github.com/NYU-robot-learning/Allegro-Hand-Controller-DIME) repo and using the description found in [simlabrobotics](https://github.com/simlabrobotics)'s [allegro_hand_model_v4](https://github.com/simlabrobotics/allegro_hand_model_v4) repo.

-Using only [Allegro-Hand-Controller-DIME](https://github.com/NYU-robot-learning/Allegro-Hand-Controller-DIME), the robot was controlled by using a node that subscribed to `/allegroHand/joint_cmd` and would handle the PD+grav_comp controller.
+Using only [Allegro-Hand-Controller-DIME](https://github.com/NYU-robot-learning/Allegro-Hand-Controller-DIME), the robot was controlled by a node that subscribed to `/allegroHand/joint_cmd` and would handle the PD+grav_comp controller.
 <p align="center">
   <img src="docs/images/rosgraph_nyu_controller.png" />
 </p>